AllStarLink/ASL3/README.md

 Configuration files from previous versions of ASL app_rpt are not compatible with the ASL3.
 Some of the “conf” files may appear the same, while others will look completely different.

-Much of these instructions are from Naveen's repo with added detail for newbees.
+Much of these instructions are from [Naveen's repo](https://github.com/InterLinked1/app_rpt) with added detail for newbies.

 ### Download OS
 Alpha testers are encouraged to use the latest version of Debian for testing.